Last Updated on September 19, 2022

 View this post on Instagram

-The most eco-friendly tree you can get is a locally grown tree, that was sprayed with little to no pesticides – and make sure to compost or recycle it at the end of its life.
+The most eco friendly Christmas tree you can get is a locally grown tree that was sprayed with little to no pesticides – and make sure to compost or recycle it at the end of its life.

 But perhaps an even better option than that is buying a living tree, roots intact, that you can keep as a house plant or replant in your backyard!

-Of course, not everyone can do this, but it’s a great idea.
+Of course, not everyone can opt for a real environmentally friendly Christmas tree, but it’s a great idea.

 If you really must get an artificial tree, plan on using it for a while.